How to enroll and FAQs

 Important note: Because an HSA is a bank account, it is subject to the requirements of the Patriot Act for the Consumer Identity Program (CIP).
 One such requirement is to have a street address on file that is not a P.O.
 Box.
 Employees must provide a primary, permanent, physical street address.
 Employees who enroll in a CDHP but are ineligible for an HSA will receive the Liberty contribution in their paycheck as taxable income.

 When will Liberty make its contributions to my HSA?

-If an employee is enrolled in a CDHP and is eligible for and elects to open an HSA, Liberty will make its contribution to their HSA in the month following their enrollment (pro-rated based on hire date).
-Following annual benefits enrollment 2021, Liberty will make its contribution at the end of January 2021.
+If an employee enrolls in a CDHP and is eligible for and elects to open an HSA, Liberty will make its contribution to their HSA in the month following enrollment (pro-rated based on hire date).
+Following annual benefits enrollment 2022, Liberty will make its contribution at the end of January 2022.

 How much can employees contribute to the HSA if they join the CDHP during the year?

 Employees may contribute up to the annual IRS maximum when combined with Liberty Mutual’s contribution.
 Liberty’s contributions will be pro-rated based on date of hire.